jackiehjm/stx-docs/doc/source/deploy_install_guides/r7_release/virtual/install_virtualbox.rst

   supports using a different disk for the boot partition.
 This is specified with the ``boot_device`` option.

-* Rootfs device: This is the device that is to be used for the rootfs and various platform partitions.
-The default is ``sda``.
-This is specified with the ``rootfs_device`` option.
+* Rootfs device: The root filesystem is now a logical volume ``cgts-vg/root-lv``.
+  This value should be the same as the boot_device.

 * Install output: Text mode vs graphical.
 The default is ``text``.
 This is specified with the ``install_output`` option.